f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab14.rst

 navigate to any remote HTTPS site (e.g., https://www.google.com).
 Once the site opens in the browser, check the server certificate of the site and verify that it is now issued by the local CA configured in SSLO.
-This confirms that the SSL forward proxy functionality enabled by SSL Orchestrator is now working correctly.
+This confirms that the SSL forward proxy and certificate re-write functionality enabled by SSL Orchestrator is now working correctly.

 .. image:: ../images/module1-20.png
    :scale: 50 %